-Google released Chrome 11.0.696.68 for Windows, Mac, Linux, and Chrome Frame to address multiple vulnerabilities.
-These vulnerabilities may allow an attacker to execute arbitrary code.
+Google has released Chrome 13.0.782.107 for Windows, Mac, Linux, and Chrome Frame to address multiple vulnerabilities.
+These vulnerabilities may allow an attacker to perform a cross-site scripting attack, or to execute arbitrary code.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 11.0.696.68 to help mitigate the security risks.
-The Google Chrome blog entry may be temporarily unavailable.
-Google is currently working to fix the issue.
+US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 13.0.782.107 to help mitigate the security risks.